-A corporation with estimated AGIT liability exceeding \$2,500 for a taxable year must file quarterly estimated tax payments.
-The quarterly estimated tax payments must be submitted through the Department's online payment system at https://intime.dor.in.gov/eServices, with an appropriate Indiana voucher, with Form IT-6, or by electronic funds transfer (EFT), depending on the amount due.
-The quarterly due dates for estimated payments are the 20th day of the 4th, 6th, 9th, and 12th months of the taxpayer's tax period, regardless of whether filing on a calendar-year, fiscal-year, or short-year basis.
-Taxpayers should use the reporting taxpayer's federal identification number when remitting payments on behalf of a group in a consolidated or combined return.
+A corporation with estimated adjusted gross income tax (AGIT) liability exceeding \$2,500 for a taxable year must make quarterly estimated tax payments.
+The quarterly estimated tax payments must be submitted through INTIME, DOR's e-services portal at intime.dor.in.gov, by electronic funds transfer (EFT), or by submitting an appropriate Indiana voucher along with Form IT-6, depending on the amount due.

+The quarterly due dates for estimated payments are the 20th day of the 4th, 6th, 9th, and 12th months of the taxpayer's tax period, regardless of whether filing on a calendar year, fiscal year, or short year basis.
+Taxpayers should use the reporting taxpayer's federal identification number (FEIN) when remitting payments on behalf of a group in a consolidated or combined return.

-Visit www.in.gov/dor/4340.htm to make an estimated tax payment or view payment history.
-The following information will be needed:
+Visit INTIME, DOR's e-services portal, at intime.dor.in.gov to make an estimated tax payment or view payment history.